Inter Club Pro-Am Foursomes Tournament Conditions

 N.B.
 Each Club shall be responsible for the ordering and payment of any meals required for their players, caddies, officials and supporters.
 Caterers are to invoice each club for meals taken by that club.

 N.B.
-Should any disputes arise, they will be resolved by a panel of three who shall be appointed by the Honorary Match Secretary, and one of these will be a representative from the L&RPGA
+Should any disputes arise, they will be resolved by a panel of three who shall be appointed by the Director of Tournaments, and one of these will be a representative from the L&RPGA